-I love the outcome of both ways!
+I love the outcome of the painted Christmas ornaments both ways!

 But if you prefer the more opaque look, definitely mix the paint thicker and perhaps even do a 2nd coat of paint if needed.

-They have a marble-like effect that is pretty cool!
+The transparent ornaments have a marble-like effect that is pretty cool!

 I love them both which just adds more uniqueness to this year’s flocked Christmas tree of Bayberry and Black!